tomalexsmith/Stock-checker/README.md

 # _WIP_ Stock checker

-Python-based stock checking application, currently only uses a CLI, however a GUI will be implemented at some point.
+Python-based share price monitoring application, currently only uses a CLI, however a GUI will be implemented at some point.

+Also have plans to integrate flow into Alteryx server and build tableau dashboard based on selected shares.

 &nbsp;